isc-projects/kea/doc/sphinx/arm/config-backend.rst

 -------------

-Kea Configuration Backend (CB or config backend) gives Kea servers the ability to manage and fetch their configuration from one or more databases.
+Kea Configuration Backend (CB or config backend) gives Kea servers the ability to store almost all of their configuration in one or more databases.

 In small deployments, e.g. those comprising a single DHCP server instance with limited and infrequently changing number of subnets, it